rainjs/rainjs/doc/source/server/authorization.rst

 Rain handles authorization in three ways.
-First it uses a permission based authorization system that checks if the user has the required permissions for viewing a component and it's views, secondly there is a dynamic condition module that allows for defining custom conditions that are not covered by the permissions (for example checking the user's country) and thirdly a ``needAuthentication`` property on component/view level.
+First it uses a permission based authorization system that checks if the user has the required permissions for viewing a component and it's views, secondly there is a dynamic condition module that allows for defining custom conditions that are not covered by the permissions (for example checking the user's country) and thirdly an authentication logic base ond ``permissions``.

 -----------------
 Permissions based